egomez0690/api-challenge/README.md

 # Execute docker compose up for create containers and wait it finish
 $ docker-compose up

-# Note: The app run in watchmode
+# Note: The app run in watchmode and could retry connect to database if it not is created yet
+# The last message will must be "Nest application succesfully started"
 ```

 ## Running the app